esmuts/credentialize/README.md

 # Credentialize

-Credentialize is a full-stack web app (server & backend) that provides credential management functionality for a large fictional media company (Cool-Tech) with multiple users, units and divisions.
+Credentialize is a full-stack web app (server & frontend) that provides credential management functionality for a large fictional media company (Cool-Tech) with multiple users, units and divisions.
 The tech stack is MongoDB (database), Node.js/Express (backend) and React (frontend).

 ## Contents